bravehart84/Nomis/README.md

 3. Test the 'Request a Demo' link (for users that may want to request a demo).
 Click the Request a Demo link and verify that the user was navigated to the correct URL and the Request Demo form is properly displayed.

  I also discovered that sometimes your homepage does not render properly (especially on Google Chrome), and shows characters like â€ instead of the horizontal scroll buttons.
-I think the character encoding of the webpage likely wasn't specified.
-I added a Screenshot of it in the 'ErrorScreenshots' folder.
+I think its likely character encoding issues, maybe it was not specified.
+I added a Screenshot of the issue in the 'ErrorScreenshots' folder.

   The Test Report is available, view 'TestReport.html' in your browser.
 I can extend the tests to cover more but I wanted to show what I had so far.
 If you need anything else or if you need me to document the Test Cases manually please let me know, and I will attend to it.
 Thank you for the opportunity.